Wallace Bohler 1931 - 2020 - Obituary

 Wally was preceded in death by his wife, Mary Jane; his parents (Walter and Hattie Bohler); parents-in-law (Clarence and Leona Berndt); sisters (June Propsom and Dorothy Anderson) and their husbands (Walter Propsom and Gordon Anderson); and brother-in-law James Berndt and sister-in-law Joyce Berndt.
 He is survived by his children: Scott (Marjorie) Bohler of Delano, Minnesota, Rev. Steven (Lisa) Bohler of Crookston, Minnesota, Jeffrey Bohler of Glide, Oregon, and Jill (David) Weiland of Wisconsin Rapids, Wisconsin; brother, Donald (Viola) Bohler of Prairie du Sac; grandchildren: Zachary (partner, Carolyn North) Bohler, Nathan (Heather) Bohler, Amy (Brad) Harkins, Jacob (Amy Prok) Bohler, Abigail Bohler, Magdalene Weiland, Leah Weiland, and Elizabeth Weiland; great-grandchildren Simon Bohler, Isaac Bohler, Tyler Harkins, and Baby Harkins (due later this year); as well as numerous nephews and nieces.

-Services will be held at 11:00am on June 27 at Christ of the Bay Lutheran Church, 450 Laverne Drive in Green Bay, with Pastor Nathan Lewis officiating.
-Visitation will be from 9:30 until 11:00am at the church.
-To leave an online, condolence please visit www.newcomergreenbay.com.
+Services were held at 11:00am on June 27 at Christ of the Bay Lutheran Church, 450 Laverne Drive in Green Bay, with Pastor Nathan Lewis officiating.
+Visitation was be from 9:30 until 11:00am at the church.
+To leave an online condolence please visit www.newcomergreenbay.com.

 Wally's family would like to thank the staff of Age Well Centre, Odd Fellows Nursing Home, and Unity Hospice, as well as the doctors who provided care during his final weeks and days.
 "Thanks be to God, who gives us the victory through our Lord Jesus Christ!"
 (1 Corinthians 15:57)